• Share this on:

 Tip:

-2. What additional requirements and certifications do buyers ask for?
+2. What additional requirements and certifications do buyers ask for in the processed fruit and vegetable and edible nuts sector?

 European buyers also need additional food safety certification awarded by independent control bodies.
-Some buyers will have their own lists and quality requests.
-Aside from food safety and product quality requests, more buyers are demanding proof of sustainable and ethical business practices.
+Some buyers have their own lists and quality requests.
+In addition, more buyers are demanding proof of sustainable and ethical business practices.

 Describe the quality of your product in line with the industry standards

-Most quality criteria are defined by industry standards, not by official European legislation.
-However, there is a proposal to broaden the European marketing standard for fresh produce to dried fruit and nuts.
+Quality criteria are defined by industry standards and official European legislation.
 The most common quality standards for specific products include the following:

 • Frozen fruit and vegetables quality – mostly defined by Codex Alimentarius standards.
 Currently, Codex standards apply to many frozen products, including peas, several types of berries, peaches, broccoli, cauliflower, spinach, Brussels sprouts and green beans.
 The industry has set many additional criteria to determine the quality of frozen products.
 For example, the Brix level and flavour of frozen fruits is important for the processing industry, while retailers value a uniform shape, size and colour.

 • Dried fruit and nuts quality – commonly defined by the United Nations Economic Commission for Europe (UNECE) standards.
 UNECE standards apply to many nuts, including almonds, Brazil nuts, cashews, coconuts, hazelnuts, macadamias, pine nuts, pistachios and walnuts.
 UNECE standards for dried products include apricots, bananas, grapes, mangoes, melons, papayas, pears, pineapples, prunes and tomatoes.
-Several Codex Alimentarius and national and international standards are also used.
+New European marketing legislation also includes quality standards for this subsector.

 • Jams, jellies and marmalades quality: in Europe, this is based on the European regulation for fruit jams, jellies and marmalades and sweetened chestnut purée.
 This regulation defines a minimum content of fruit pulp and/or purée in finished products.
 There are many other product characteristics not included in European legislation that define quality, such as consistency, fruit Brix level, colour, taste and type of sweetener used.
 There are also Codex Alimentarius standards for jams (PDF).